 What is a Stretch IRA?

 A stretch IRA is not a special type of individual retirement account or IRA.
-Rather, a stretch IRA refers to an estate planning strategy designed to keep the original IRA owner’s funds invested in the IRA and growing tax deferred for as long as the law allows, thus reducing income taxes and the amount of required distributions from the IRA.
-The goal of the stretch IRA concept is to stretch out distributions from the original owner’s IRA funds over one or two generations.
-Since a much younger beneficiary may be named on an IRA, such as the IRA owner’s child, the required minimum distributions from the IRA will be much less and stretch over a longer period of time.You may want to use a stretch IRA in your estate plan if:1.
-You and your spouse will not need all the income from the IRA during your lifetimes.2.
-You want to minimize income taxes on your IRA withdrawals to the greatest extent possible.
+Rather, a stretch IRA refers to an estate planning strategy that was designed to keep the original IRA owner’s funds invested in the IRA and growing tax deferred for as long as the law allowed, thus reducing income taxes and the amount of required distributions from the IRA.
+The goal of the stretch IRA concept was to stretch out distributions from the original owner’s IRA funds over one or two generations.
+However, a new law enacted in the U.S. at the end of 2019 eliminated stretch IRA's from being used in inherited IRA's and retirement plan accounts.
+The Setting Every Community Up for Retirement Enhancement SECURE Act of 2019 made several changes regarding retirement accounts and IRA's, including elimination of stretch IRA's.